Australia have 'no excuses' in Ashes after excellent preparation, says Steve Waugh

 Australia's XI for the first Test at Edgbaston could include Warner, Smith and Bancroft, the trio who were banned - for a year in Warner and Smith's case and nine months in Bancroft's - following the Newlands episode.

-Warner and Smith are certain starters, while Bancroft has thrust himself back into contention following strong form in country cricket for Durham.
+Warner and Smith are certain starters, while Bancroft has thrust himself back into contention following strong form in county cricket for Durham.

 The opener will now be looking to press his claims in a four-day, intra-Australia friendly in Southampton from Tuesday, before Australia's Ashes squad is announced on Friday evening.